 - Annual all species senior (65+ or who are legally blind, Michigan residents only) - $11

-- Underwater spearfishing (resident or nonresident) - Free (A DNR Sportcard may be needed.
-See page 6 of the Fishing Guide) and requires monthly effort and harvest reporting.
+- Underwater spearfishing (resident or nonresident) - No cost (A DNR Sportcard may be needed.
+See the Michigan Fishing Regulations for additional information)

 - Annual all-species youth (voluntary license for residents or nonresidents under the age of 17) - $2

-- Daily all species resident/nonresident - $10/day (you set the date/time for the license to start)
+- Daily all species resident/nonresident - $10/day (purchaser sets the date/time for the license to start)

 - $1.00